lenzjo/TLCBudget/readme.md

 **Phase 3**: Completed: Very DRY ;) one function to display both error and success alerts.

 **Phase 4**: Completed.
-I use localStorage but as all the load/save functionality is in a module, the module's functions could be re-written to use other forms of storage.
+I used localStorage but as all the load/save functionality is in a module, the module's functions could be re-written to use other forms of storage.

-**Phase 5**:
+**Phase 5**: Completed.This was harder than what I thought it was going to be.
+To have multiple users we need some way of letting the user register and then log in.
+The system had to be able to save and load the data for that user only.

+For the login/register etc. forms I used the content area and ajax'ed the html form partials into it.
+Making this an SPA :) If you are on any of the 'form pages', pressing the enter key will be the same as submitting the form.
+When you start the JSBudget, if there are any registered users it will display the login form, otherwise it will show the register form.

+Of course I had to show the user his/her name and give 'em a **menu** so they could logout when they are finished.
+I thought it might be nice to see each transaction's date so I add that in.
+It can be toggled on/off from the menu.
+Another little touch is that whenever a new 'page' is shown the cursor is put in the first available field.

 **Phase 6**: